-For anyone who would like to join us on a “Mako Shark Tagging Satellite Expedition”, we are reserving dates of August 1 and August 22nd for this adventure.
-The length of day will consist of 9 hours, meeting at 6 AM with our return to the dock around 3 PM.
+For anyone who would like to join us on a “Mako Shark Tagging Satellite Expedition”, we are reserving dates of August 8, 16th and 24th for this adventure.
+The length of day will consist of 9 hours, meeting at 7 AM with our return to the dock around 4 PM.
 We will be fishing within 25 miles from land.
 Participation from all who attend these trips is highly requested.
-From catching the sharks on rod and reel to assisting us in tag placement, any assistance will be appreciated.
+From catching the sharks on rod and reel to assisting us in tag placement, any cooperation will be appreciated.
 The cost per individual will be $175.
 Reservations are required in advance of these dates.
 The mako shark is the only shark that will be tagged with a satellite tag.
 Other species of sharks we may encounter include hammerhead, sandbar, basking, thresher, and blue shark.
 These sharks will be tagged with the National Marine Fisheries Service shark tags.
 Other species of marine life that may be seen include whales, pelagic birds, Portuguese Man-of-War, sea turtles, ocean sunfish, and porpoises.

 All participants will have their name associated with any tags attached to the sharks.
 Upon recapture, all will be notified as to the location and time of the recapture.
 All mako sharks that are tagged with a satellite tag can be followed on the internet on a daily basis.